Christine McVie, Fleetwood Mac singer-songwriter, dies at 79 - KESQ

 “I was supposedly like the Mother Teresa who would hang out with everybody or just try and (keep) everything nice and cool and relaxed,” she told Rolling Stone earlier this year.
 “But they were great people; they were great friends.”

-Fleetwood Mac was inducted into the Rock and Roll Hall of Fame in 1998.
+Fleetwood Mac was inducted into the Rock and Roll Hall of Fame in 1998, when at the ceremony they played McVie’s “Say You Love Me.”
 The group’s many other hit singles included Nicks’ “Dreams,” Buckingham’s “Go Your Own Way” and McVie’s “Little Lies.”
 One of McVie’s most beloved works, the thoughtful ballad “Songbird,” was a showcase for her in concert and covered by Willie Nelson, among others.

 McVie’s two marriages, to John McVie and Eduardo Quintela, both ended in divorce.
 Her boyfriends included the Beach Boys’ Dennis Wilson, about whom she wrote “Only Over You.”